dsoto/ensp-202-notes/metacognition.md

 There are different levels of cognitive skills that we sharpen in higher education.
 Your goal should be to exercise the highest levels of cognitive skills.
+Education scholars created a list of these cognitive processes called Bloom's Taxonomy.

+- Remembering "retrieving relevant knowledge from long-term memory"
+- Understanding "determining the meaning of instructional messages"
+- Applying "carrying out or using a procedure in a given situation"
+- Analyzing "breaking material into its constituent pants and detecting how the parts relate to one another and to an overall structure or purpose"
+- Evaluating "making judgements based on criteria and standards"
+- Creating "putting elements together to form a novel, coherent, whole or make an original product"

+You have probably mastered mathematical rules and computation tools at the level of remembering, understanding, and applying.
+You remember the rules and ways to use mathematical formulas as well as the procedures to use computational tools.
+You understand the relationships within a mathematical formula.
+When it comes time to apply formulas, you are likely comfortable with a "plug-and-chug" approach to getting a numerical answer from a formula.

+This class aims to develop your skills analyzing situations to break them down into parts so you can choose which models to apply.
+You will learn how to evaluate your own work and that of others to judge whether it correctly follows the rules of mathematics, computation, and evidence.
+You will create your own estimations and form your own questions to produce new written estimations and quantitative arguments.

 You may initially have difficulty analyzing problems, evaluating the claims of others, and creating your own models, but this will get easier with practice.

-- Remembering
-- Understanding
-- Applying
-- Analyzing
-- Evaluating
-- Creating

-It is important to recognize that computers are able to perform many tasks that fall into the lower levels of this taxonomy.
+It is important to recognize that since computers are able to perform many tasks that fall into the lower levels of this taxonomy, higher-order skills are more valuable and less likely to be automated.

 ## Learning and Effort